Solving and learning advective multiscale Darcian dynamics with the Neural Basis Method: Overview of NBM as a neural PDE solver

 where $\mathbf{r}_m\in\mathbb{R}^{M_\Omega}$ and $\mathbf{r}_c\in\mathbb{R}^{M_\Omega}$ collect the constitutive and continuity residuals at interior collocation points, and $\mathbf{r}_D\in\mathbb{R}^{M_D}$ and $\mathbf{r}_N\in\mathbb{R}^{M_N}$ collect the Dirichlet and Neumann residuals at boundary collocation points.
 The corresponding discrete system has a block structure

 where each row of $\mathbf{A}_m,\mathbf{A}_c,\mathbf{A}_D,\mathbf{A}_N$ is obtained by evaluating the bases and their derivatives at the corresponding collocation point and inserting them into the constitutive, continuity, and boundary residual definitions.
-Finally, the weighting matrix in \eqref{eq:nbm_mixed_darcy_weighting_compact} is diagonal under collocation
+Finally, we have the following diagonal weighting matrix